rmrt1n/rmrt1n.github.io/src/articles/test-rewrite/test-rewrite.md

 ### Properties Over Examples

-[Property-based testing (PBT)](https://en.wikipedia.org/wiki/Software_testing#Property_testing) is a testing approach where you specify properties of your code and throw randomised input at it to break those properties.
+Property-based testing is a testing approach where you specify properties of your code and throw randomised input at it to break those properties.
 I'm not going to explain it in detail here as there are already plenty of good resources online, and I don't have anything new to add.[^3] Here, I'll just talk about my case for PBT.

 While the system is still small, I wanted to catch most bugs early so they don't compound as the system grows.
 The existing example-based tests are limited in this regard, as they only cover cases I already know.
 PBT is much more effective as they uncover cases and scenarios that we forgot or may never have thought of.